brandlabs/bigcommerce-multi-child-products/README.md

 Also, on your (custom) template you can add a CSS class like `js-multichild-product-view` on your productView `<div>` element in order to pass it as the scope for the VueJs component.

-Now on product.js file you can import the package passing the scope which is a jQuery object (since jQuery is already imprted by BigCommerce).
+Now on product.js file you can import the package passing the scope which is a jQuery object (since jQuery is already imported by BigCommerce).
 Also, you need to pass the `context` object with product `options` and `product_id` (injected from your template) along with all text that can be injected from your language file through your template.
-Later we'll show an example of how to inject this data but for now, these are the language properties that need to be passed to the `context` object:
+Later we'll show an example of how to inject this data but for now, these are the language properties to be passed to the `context` object:

 - langCurrencyToken -> this comes from `settings.money.currency_token`
 - langSelectItems